 Edwards has been a member of the Wisconsin Jail Association since 2006.
 He has held numerous positions in the association to include interim Secretary, Vice President, President, Past President, and currently is a Board Member overseeing vendor relations.

-Edwards earned his BS/BA degree from the University of Phoenix in 2005 and served in the United States Navy as a Machinist from 1994 to 1997.
+Edwards earned his BS/BA in Business Administration from the University of Phoenix in 2005 and served in the United States Navy as a Machinist from 1994 to 1997

 Dept. of Justice

 After almost 12 years as a police officer, Shelly came to the Training and Standards Bureau to work with instructor certifications.
 After four years, she moved into the position that she currently holds as an Educational Consultant working with the Jail and Secure Juvenile Detention preparatory training curriculum.

 Shelly also oversees the Officer Wellness curriculum for all the law enforcement programs and is on the PEER Support Advisory Committee through DOJ.
 Shelly is proud to be an advisory board member to the WJA and is a liaison from WJA to the Training and Standards Bureau.